-This information is intended solely for the use of the Benzie County Road Commission, the cognizant audit agencies and other federal and state agencies, and pass-through entities and is not intended to be and should no be used by anyone other than these specified parties.
+This information is intended solely for the use of the Benzie County Road Commission, the cognizant audit agencies and other federal and state agencies, and pass-through entities and is not intended to be and should not be used by anyone other than these specified parties.

-anderson Jackman Co.
-PHC
+anderson Jackman, Co.
+P.C.